openbmc/sdbusplus/include/sdbusplus/server/README.md

 **What is _transaction id_** - A unique identifier created by hashing the bus name and message cookie from a dbus call.
-The bus name (unique to each application) and message cookie (unique within each bus peer) allows each dbus message to be uniquely identifed.
+The bus name (unique to each application) and message cookie (unique within each bus peer) allows each dbus message to be uniquely identified.

 **When is _transaction id_ generated** - When an error response message is created, and whenever the id is requested and has not been initialized yet.